 If you are looking at a restructure to make the organisation run more efficiently and costs are not necessarily the driving factor, you may have identified a role/s which are no longer required, consider:

-- If any of the role is remaining, where will it be going?
+- If any of the roles are remaining, where will they be going?
 If an existing employee is to absorb this work can it be done without placing extra strain on them?

 Having a sound business case ensures the focus stays on the business reasons for redundancy and doesn’t stray into the danger zone of WHO is to be made redundant rather than which ROLE.